Identifying asbestos: can you tell from a photo?

 → jump to the photo quiz · → What is asbestos?

-Photo quiz: six samples from Burgenland
+Photo quiz: five samples from Burgenland

 Sample 001